NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 History

-With rural economies in Southern Virginia suffering major losses in furniture manufacturing, textiles, manufacturing, and tobacco production in the late 1990s, regional business leaders realized that the only way to stabilize the regional economy was to embrace a new way of thinking.
-The need for broadband services in the traditional economic development model had rapidly transitioned from a “nice to have” to a “must have it and more of it,” and the region’s existing telecommunications infrastructure was woefully inadequate to meet the needs of the business community.
+With rural economies in Southern Virginia suffering major losses in furniture manufacturing, textiles manufacturing, and tobacco production in the late 1990s, regional business leaders realized that the only way to stabilize the regional economy was to embrace a new way of thinking.
+The need for broadband services in the traditional economic development model had rapidly transitioned from desirable to critical, and the region’s existing telecommunications infrastructure was woefully inadequate to meet the needs of the business community.
 While Southern Virginia had low tax rates, available work force, transportation infrastructure, and substantial electrical power grids, the existing broadband infrastructure and lack of competitive access was a substantial roadblock in attracting new companies to the region.

-Business leaders, in collaboration with telecom experts, developed a blueprint for an advanced open-access fiber-optic network for Southern Virginia.
+Business leaders, in collaboration with telecom experts and Virginia Tech, developed a blueprint for an advanced open-access fiber-optic network for Southern Virginia.
 Old Dominion Electric Cooperative, an electric generation and transmission cooperative in Virginia, realized the need for this critical economic development infrastructure, and provided the leadership and funding necessary for initial business planning and strategic seed capital.
-The outcome was the creation of an independently operated wholesale telecommunications company.
+The outcome was the creation of an independently operated not-for-profit wholesale telecommunications company.

 Founding Years

-In 2004, the Mid-Atlantic Broadband Cooperative (MBC) was formed to solve the rural telecommunications infrastructure challenge.
-MBC was tasked to design, build, operate, manage and maintain a state of the art, carrier-class fiber optic network that enabled retail private sector telecommunications providers to serve the region.
-This task would help reduce the cost of broadband services by leveling the playing field, expand the reach of broadband in more of our rural communities, and create a competitive economic advantage for southern Virginia.
+In 2004, Mid-Atlantic Broadband Cooperative (MBC) was formed to solve the rural telecommunications infrastructure challenge.
+MBC was tasked to design, build, operate, manage, and maintain a state of the art, carrier-class fiber optic network that enabled retail private sector telecommunications providers to serve the region.
+This task would help reduce the cost of broadband services by leveling the playing field, expand the reach of broadband in more rural communities, and create a competitive economic advantage for Southern Virginia.

 With the strong support of the Virginia Tobacco Commission (VTC) and the US Department of Commerce Economic Development Administration (EDA), MBC received $12 million in capital grants to build the first phase of the open-access fiber network in early 2004.
 Additional capital grants of $24 million were awarded by the VTC in 2005 and 2006 to finish the first phase of the network.